How to keep your New Lower Denture from Moving

-Nausea: You may feel some nausea when your first start wearing your dentures.
-This will eventually pass if you keep wearing them.
+Nausea: You may feel some nausea when your first start wearing your dentures, but it will eventually pass if you keep wearing them.
 Try sucking a piece of peppermint candy.
 We find that often helps.
 But if you still feel nausea after a few days, give us a call.
 We’ll see if there is some other reason that’s causing you to fill like this.

 You may need a couple more visits to Midtown Dentistry to get your dentures adjusted during the first few weeks that you have them.
-Feeling comfortable in your dentures is important to your well being and your healthy.
+Feeling comfortable in your dentures is vital to you’re well being and your health.
 Don’t be afraid to call us if you get any sore spots so that we can correct any minor issues right away.
 We know they hurt, but do keep the dentures in your mouth until your adjustment appointment so we can see exactly where the sore spots are and can fix the issue.

 Warning: Don’t try to fix your dentures yourself.
-If you do, our 6 month guarantee won’t be valid.
-Let us do the adjustments for you. .
+If you do, our six-month guarantee won’t be valid.
+Let us make the adjustments for you.

 Speech Difficulties: Talking normally takes a little while when you get your dentures.
-You have a big foreign object in your mouth that your muscles and body need to adjust to.
+Your jaw muscles need time to adjust because you have a significant foreign object in your mouth.
 To improve quickly, practice reading out loud and working on words where your pronunciation seems off.

 Midtown Dentistry provides our patients with affordable, natural-looking dentures designed to fool everyone.
 Nobody needs to know you are wearing dentures if you don’t want them to.
 Trust our Houston dentists to help you through your transition to your new dentures.